 - assisting with “scripts” or guidance notes for the interviews;

 - drafting confidentiality undertaking for witnesses to sign;

 - dealing with issues arising from a witnesses’ choice of support person including drafting ‘support person’ acknowledgements;

-- determining the appropriate record keeping process for the interview- for example determining whether it is necessary to tape and create a transcript of the interviews, whether it is necessary to prepare a written statement to confirm the witnesses’ evidence; identifying an appropriate note taker and guidance regarding what notes should be taken;
+- determining the appropriate record keeping process for the interview – for example determining whether it is necessary to audio record and create a transcript of the interviews, whether it is necessary to prepare a written statement to confirm the witnesses’ evidence; identifying an appropriate note taker, and guidance regarding what notes should be taken;

 - assisting the investigator to determine when contradictory evidence or evidence relating to new issues should be put to other witnesses;

-- reviewing and providing assistance in drafting the investigator report;
+- reviewing and providing assistance in drafting the investigation report;

 - assisting organisations to notify participants of the outcome of the investigation.

 Identification and resolution of cultural and systemic issues

 Workdynamic can also assist in identifying cultural and systemic issues that arise during the investigation.
 Such issues could include management deficiencies, process failures or deficiencies in policies, procedures and training.

 Workdynamic can also assist in developing and presenting training programs to address cultural and systemic issues.